-Over 400,000 Texans are on probation, including approximately 230,000 felony probationers.
+Nearly 450,000 Texans are on probation, including 170,000 felony probationers.
 Revoked probationers account for 37% of prison intakes and 41% of state jail intakes.
-The 24,186 probationers revoked in 2013 are projected to serve an average of 2.5 years at a cost of \$50.04 a day, resulting in an annual cost of \$442 million.
+The 23,881 probationers revoked in 2011 are projected to serve an average of 2.5 years at a cost of \$50.79 a day, resulting in an annual cost of \$442 million.

-The 83rd Legislature continued to fund incentive-oriented probation funding that was first authorized by the 79th Legislature in 2005.
-Departments are eligible for the incentive funding if they adopt graduated sanctions and pledge to reduce technical revocations.
+Since 2005, \$55 million in state probation funding has been incentive-oriented.
+Departments are eligible for the incentive funding if they adopt graduated sanctions and pledge to reduce their technical revocations.
 Graduated sanctions involve utilizing graduated measures such as increased reporting, community service, curfews, electronic monitoring, mandatory treatment, and even shock-nights in county jail prior to revoking a probationer to prison for technical violations.
-A technical violation is conduct that contravenes the terms of probation (such as missing an appointment) but which is not a new crime.
+Technical violations involve conduct that contravenes the terms of probation such as missing appointments but does not constitute a new crime.

-Most of the state's 121 probation departments, including most of those covering the most populous counties, have participated in the incentive funding plan and implemented graduated sanctions to respond to technical violations, and these departments reduced their technical revocations by 13.4% from 2005 to 2012 while non-participating departments increased technical revocations by 5.9%.
-Had all departments increased their technical revocations by 5.9% over this period, total technical revocations would have risen 797 instead of a net decline of 1,470.
-Had the difference, which amounts to 2,267 probationers been revoked to prison, the cost would have been \$104.4 million based on the average time served of 2.5 years.
+Most of the state's 121 probation departments have participated in the incentive funding plan, and these departments have reduced their technical revocations by 16% while non-participating departments increased technical revocations by 8%.
+Had all departments increased their revocations by 8%, another 2,640 probationers would have been revoked to prison at a cost of \$119 million.
 Departments receiving the funding used most of it to reduce caseloads from 150 to about 110 probationers per supervising officer.
-Overall, the Texas felony probation revocation rate has fallen 2.8% from 2005 to 2013.
+Overall, the Texas felony probation revocation rate has fallen from 16.4% in 2005 to 14.7% in 2010.